Sun Yue (basketball): National team career

 Sun competed in the NBA Summer League with the Chinese national basketball team in the summer of 2007.
 This was seen as a chance for the Chinese national team to gain further experience against international competition in preparation for the 2008 Summer Olympics, which Sun would also compete in.
 He also participated in the 2007 Stanković Continental Champions' Cup and played a vital role in the wins against Venezuela and New Zealand.
 Sun earned a silver medal in the 2009 FIBA Asia Championship after China finished as runners-up in the tournament.
 He earned a gold medal in the 2011 FIBA Asia Championship as his side won against Jordan.

 Personal life

 According to Chinese media Baidu Sports, Sun presented his NBA championship ring to his girlfriend Chen Lu when he proposed.
 According to the Chinese model, Sun "sees the ring as his highest honour and most prized possession".

 Legacy

-Sun has been one of only two players to become champion of both the NBA and the CBA; the other was Eric Moreland.
+Sun is one of only three players to win a championship in both the NBA and the CBA; the other players to accomplish such a feat are Mengke Bateer and Eric Moreland.